rfong/sustenance/not_too_sweet/sour_cream_banana_bread.md

 ### Manifesto

 Optimizes for: light, spongy, fluffy, non-greasy, not too sweet.
-More like a breakfast bread than a dessert/cake, as traditional banana breads often are.
+This does not taste at all like a dessert/cake; it's more like if you waved a magic wand and made a banana into a bread texture and less sweet.
 This is a life staple I made up in college to use up old bananas.
 Great for roadtrips, camping, and breakfast.

 Delayed gratification caveat: requires an overnight in the fridge to set the consistency and moistness.
 Tastes really dry and bad if you try to eat it straight out of the oven, but it will be perfect the next day.